Submit your abstract here!

 Deadline for Abstract Submission: April 7th, 2021

 Deadline for Paper Submission: July 5th, 2021

 Each workshop participant will be paired with a discussant with whom they will share their paper prior to the meeting.
-MAYS Annual Meetings usually consist of the conference part and the workshop part; this year, due to the pandemic, we decided that to test a new format and help workshops separately over a span of few months – more information of MAYS Methods Workshops will soon follow.
+MAYS Annual Meetings usually consist of the conference part and the workshop part; this year, due to the pandemic, we decided to test a new format and hold workshops separately over a span of few months – more information of MAYS Methods Workshops will soon follow.

 The event will, most likely, be hybrid – combining both the online and the offline, if the circumstances allow.

 **To enjoy the summer weather, we will organise a picnic lunch at the nearby Łazienki Królewskie Park and the conference will be followed by a hike/day trip on Saturday August 21th**